I've spent the majority of my work history specializing in comic illustration and graphic design.

 I've workshopped with clients of all levels of skill, from beginner level to the established professional -- if you seek artistic improvement, I'll help you get you where you want to be.

-I am currently not available to take on new clients.
-However, inquiries will still be accepted and put on a wait list.
+I am not available for new clients.
+Inquiries will still be accepted, but placed on a wait list.
+The earliest opening for new clients will be September 2020.

 Testimonials from previous clients.
 Click on the quotes to read in full.